 19. Eat Eggs for Breakfast

-Eggs should be a staple in your daily eating menu, so why not start your day with eggs?
+Eggs should be a staple in your daily eating menu, so why not start your day with them?

 Why?
 Eggs are rich in protein (one egg contains about six grams of protein) and other valuable nutrients, helping you feel full for longer.